-Seniors (65+ during the term in which they are registered) may audit classes for free provided: - All other fees must be paid - Courses are audited on-campus at Briercrest College and Seminary. - The Senior Citizens Tuition Discount Form is completed.
-This form is available at the Registrar's office. - There is sufficient room in a course and permission is received from the Office of the Vice-President Academic for admission to the course.
+Seniors (65+ during the term in which they are registered) may audit classes for free provided: - All other fees must be paid. - Courses are audited on-campus at Briercrest College and Seminary. - The Senior Citizens Tuition Waiver Form is completed.
+This form is available at the Academic Services office. - There is sufficient room in a course and permission is received from the Provost's Office for admission to the course.
 For Credit: